Keeper-Security/Commander/README.md

 JSON import files can contain records, folders, subfolders, shared folders, default folder permissions  and user/team permissions.
 CSV import files contain records, folders, subfolders, shared folders and default shared folder permissions.
-Keepass files will transfer records, folders and subfolders.
+Keepass files will transfer records, file attachments, folders and subfolders.
 Option exists to make all folders as shared folders.
+File attachments are supported in both import and export with Keepass however they are limited to 1MB for each file based on keepass' structure.

 **JSON Record Import**